Relster27/Writeup/Pwn/Virtual Insanity - TRXCTF 2025/README.md

     Stripped:   No
 ```

 As we can see this challenge looks pretty simple at first glance, it looks like a simple ret2win challenge.
 But the problem now is, how do we return to the win function? there's no leak and PIE is enabled.
-The short answer is we can make use of the gadget available at _vsyscall_, so the gadget that we're gonna need is just a simple _ret_ gadget and we can find that by jumping to _vsyscall_'s address which located at fixed address at _0xffffffffff600000_, the instructions is somewhat look like this:
+The short answer is we can make use of the gadget available at _vsyscall_, so the gadget that we're gonna need is just a simple _ret_ gadget and we can find that by jumping to _vsyscall_'s address which located at fixed address at _0xffffffffff600000_, the instructions are somewhat look like this:
 ```asm
 __vsyscall_page:
     mov $__NR_gettimeofday, %rax
     syscall
     ret
 ```
-Now we have a _ret_ gadget, so the next technique is partially overwriting the return address in stack to win() function.
-We will see clearly what i mean below.
+Now we have a _ret_ gadget, so the next technique/step is partially overwriting the return address in stack to **win()** function.
+We will see clearly what i mean in the next step.

 ## 2. Analyzing Binary in GDB.